cristeab/cristeab.github.io/README.md

 # News

+November 15th, 2025
+[Air Quality Dashboard](https://github.com/cristeab/aq_dashboard) The user interface is reorganized such that air pollutants are grouped in the right column and the environment parameters in the left column.
+The sensor service is restarted automatically if no data is read from the sensor within a defined interval.
+Add support for the most important air pollutants.

 August 31st, 2025
 [Air Quality Dashboard](https://github.com/cristeab/aq_dashboard) Implemented a notification system for real-time sensor data monitoring.
 Notifications are triggered when a sensor value falls within a defined interval and are displayed in a notifications dropdown accessed via the notifications button.